 church music, preaching and teaching.
 We had the joy of seeing each of our children commit their lives to Christ and be baptised.

-Since moving to Mickfield Evangelical Church, Ruth has established a very successful choir, and widened her music and assembly work in schools.
-Myles has overseen the launch of a church partnership with Great Blakenham Baptist Church, whilst preaching regularly in an increasing number of Suffolk churches.
+Since moving to Mickfield Evangelical Church, Ruth has established a very successful choir, and widened her music and assembly work in schools. in 2012 Myles helped oversee the launch of a church partnership with Great Blakenham Baptist Church, whilst preaching regularly in an increasing number of Suffolk churches.

 In 2012, after a challenging but enjoyable 25-year career in business leadership, Myles clearly felt God calling him to use his skills and experience in full-time mission work, and he started an MA in Applied Theology at Moorlands College.
 At the same time Ruth has been exploring the use of ethnomusicology in missions; encouraging the appreciation and use of indigenous music in the worship of the church.

-We have seen the work of zambesi mission first-hand and have developed a love for the country and the people of Malawi.
-The depth of faith and commitment of men and women of God faithfully serving the local church while living in real poverty, and the quality and strength of men in leadership of Zambezi Evangelical Church (ZEC), have been impressed on us.
+Back in the UK, and living in rural north Bedfordshire, we feel so blessed to have had the opportunity to see the work of zambesi mission in Malawi first-hand, and have developed a love for the country and the people of Malawi that will never dim.
+The depth of faith and commitment of men and women of God faithfully serving the local church while living in real poverty, and the quality and strength of men in leadership of Zambezi Evangelical Church (ZEC), has made a deep and lasting impression.
 The strong relationships between zm, ZEC and ZEC leaders; the small size and strong focus of zm; the integrity of the zm and ZEC leadership in stewarding and apportioning limited funds in a country of such huge need; all have encouraged us to get involved.
-It is an exciting time in the history of ZEC, and we share the church’s renewed vision for the future.
+And encourage us to continue our involvement.